by Mike G, May 2019

 “’Water & Space’ is a wonderful beatless excursion, certainly not ambient in the purest sense, but not reliant on drums for energy,” he says.
 “The layers of processed voices add a unique human quality.
 That wasn’t always a concern within that era of machine romanticism.”
 The piece he plays most is an Outcast remix of “Neville Hill Depot” from 1995.
 “It’s a great club track, all swinging and skipping beat programming with the kind of machine funk producers like Stephen Brown are so good at.
 But the sound palette and narrative of the track…it’s epic…moving through distinct sections and making eight minutes fly by.
 It’s a glittering example of techno storytelling.”

 By the end of 1994, electronic dance music’s expansion from underground to mainstream in the UK, which began a few years earlier, had now gathered a full head of steam.
 This included IDM and the more atmospheric styles of techno, the music’s profile raised significantly by the success of Warp’s Artificial Intelligence series.
 Dance music’s following was growing exponentially and media interest was intense.
 The era of the British superclub and superstar DJ’s was at hand.

 Beaumont Hannant had been slotted into the ‘rising star’ category and the more mainstream music publications wanted in.
 Influential DJ Andy Weatherall hyped him as “the great white hope of British techno” and tags like genius were getting thrown around.
-He didn’t like it, and fought expectations – head on.
+He didn’t like it and fought the expectations – head on.
 He saw his work as flawed as anyone else.
 Neither was he a fan of techno purism (e.g. no vocals!), or the entire industry machine for that matter.

 In November ’94 his Sculptured album was released, notable for at least three reasons.